Pubs in our area

 - Fox & Hounds

 Lovely village pub parts of which date from the 15th century.
 The main bar has a very low ceiling with many exposed beams and is equipped with comfortable sofa seating.
 A large inglenook fireplace holds a roaring log fire in winter.
-There is a separate restaurant and food is served Sunday lunchtime and Wednesday to Sunday evenings.
+There is a separate restaurant and food is served Wednesday to Saturday lunchtimes and evenings.
+Sunday breakfast and lunch.
 Reservation is recommended at the weekend.
-South Norfolk District Council Community Pub of the Year 2012.
-Re-opened late 2015 - serving food from 3rd February
+South Norfolk District Council Community.
+Large beer garden, 4 pods with lighting, heating and intercom to the bar, children's play area and a large field with a marquee for events.

 - Fox & Hounds (01379) 677506 Frith Way Great Moulton NR15 2HE